 Discovery Center has launched an artist in residence program that focuses on sustainable practices in Middle Tennessee.
 This project provides an opportunity for children and families who visit the Center to observe and interact with a professional artist and culminates in an artist creating an installation that is produced with materials like wood, recycled materials, or any other responsibly sourced materials of the artist’s choice.
 The installation will be on exhibit at the Discovery Center and will encourage visitors to have a better appreciation of natural areas like the wetlands.

-The artist will lead a craft program that includes a small take-away craft every Tuesday at 3:30 p.m., for a limited time.
+The artist will lead a craft program that includes a small take-away craft every Tuesday (except March 26) at 3:30 p.m., for a limited time.

 In addition, artists in residence will work on their piece and have open studio time each week where guests can observe their artistic process.
-(Times TBA).
+(Times TBA; open studio time will not occur the week of March 25).
 The work of art will be put on display at our Arts in April free day on Saturday, April 27, 2019.

 Current artist in residence: Abby Hirsch Reish